julienyaware/Travel-Expense-Tracker-API/README.md

 ![image](https://user-images.githubusercontent.com/13431164/171746583-abbab943-0c89-47b5-9486-a7fd42a38df8.png)

-An example of the dat received from the routes trip
+An example of the data received from the routes trip
 ![image](https://user-images.githubusercontent.com/13431164/171746469-c37beca2-30ed-483c-bdf4-aef6bf31d5a9.png)

 ## Tools used

-Next Js Framework
+Next Js Framework,
-Postgresql
+Postgresql,
 Prisma